rl-language/rlc/docs/rationale.md

    return self.resumption_index == 1
 ```

-This is it, the whole Raison d'etre of the `rl` language is just that, to automatize the tedious and error-prone process of translating a procedure-like description of a simulation into a class-like description.
+This is it, the whole raison d'être of the `rl` language is just that, to automate the tedious and error-prone process of translating a procedure-like description of a simulation into a class-like description.

 ## Building on top of it
 We saw that `rl` has been created to solve the 4 issues of `inspectability`, `serializability`, `precondition checkability`, and `no main loop ownership` described earlier.
 Of course, having a tool able to perform this transformation is not the end of the story.
 Since that simple implementation `TicTacToe` describes in a compact way